 At this point, the only other items that the buyer could be on the hook for would be closing costs and prepaid items.
 As long as your home loan offer is structured correctly, the seller can pay those costs for you.
 It is important to know that all mortgage loan programs have closing costs and prepaid items, so if we want to limit money out of the buyer’s pocket, then we need to negotiate for the seller to pay for them.

 While this may be viewed as a hang-up, a knowledgeable realtor should be able to show you homes that generally meet the VA guidelines upfront.
-If the appraiser does note any deficiencies on the property, there is still the opportunity to make corrections to those issues.
+If VA-required repairs are discovered through the appraisal process, buyers and sellers do have the opportunity to address these deficiencies in order to successfully complete the transaction.

-This is just very short over here, but the main draw of this program is to help our active-duty military personnel and veterans become homeowners with as little money out of pocket as possible.
+This is just a brief summary of some of the highlights, but the main draw of this program is to help our active-duty military personnel and veterans become homeowners with as little money out of pocket as possible.
 For more details, reach out to us!